MarcelMB/Covid19_school_closure_monioring_analysis/README.md

-# Covid19 school closure monioring analysis
+# Covid19 school closure monitoring analysis

 This analysis was performed as part of a project week within the Ironhack Data Anaylsis Bootcamp.